How to prepare for the challenge?

 Think about what drives you to behave in ways that protect the environment.
 How you were first exposed to sustainability regarding food ecosystems, and how you would best be stimulated to introduce circular initiatives into your daily shopping and consumption behaviors.
 Now think about your peers and the ways they engage in certain behaviors, how can you educate these individuals, with the use of digital technologies, to adopt more sustainable behaviors in their daily lives?

 Why is it important to find a solution to this challenge?

 Food is part out our cultural identity, a conductor of social interactions, and essentially necessary for human survival.
-However, the importance given to food by the current food ecosystem is under-valued and this is evident by the linear, abundance, focused food supply chains, that threaten the Earth's natural resources.
-Therefore, it is important to harness emerging technologies in order to promote sustainable knowledge and food circularity amongst younger individuals, who can then disseminate this information amongst their peers and future generations.
+However, the importance given to food by the current food ecosystem is under-valued and this is evident by the linear, abundance-focused food supply chains that threaten the Earth's natural resources.
+Therefore, it is important to harness emerging technologies in order to promote sustainable knowledge and food circularity for younger individuals, who can then disseminate this information amongst their peers and future generations.
 Transitioning from the current 'produce-use-dispose' methods is one of the most effective ways to ensure food security and nutrition for future generations.

 What is the possible impact of a good solution?

 Our current food ecosystem is ripe for disruption!
 For every dollar spent on food, society pays two dollars in health, environmental, and economic costs.
 Furthermore, it is expected that 80% of all food will be consumed in cities by 2050, therefore food system stakeholders and individuals located within cities will hold immense power to revolutionize our food ecosystem.
 Cities and their inhabitants have the power to transform from black holes that devour food, energy, and other resources to engines that help regenerate the food ecosystem and bioeconomy.